HHM Health is now vaccinating individuals ages 5 and older.

 - Isolate yourself from others, including those living in your household, to prevent spread to them and the people that they may have contact with, like grandparents.

 - Call 911 if you are having emergency warning signs, like trouble breathing, pain or pressure in chest.

 Vaccines at HHM

-HHM Health continues to administer the Moderna vaccine for adults 18 years and older and the Pfizer vaccine for children ages 12-17.
+HHM Health is offering the Pfizer vaccines for ages 12 and older, as well as the Moderna vaccine for ages 18 and older.
+HHM Health is now offering the Pfizer booster vaccine for adults.
+Please click on the link below to read about who qualifies for the Pfizer booster dose.
 We host walk-in vaccine clinics each week, with no appointment needed.
 Please click HERE and scroll down to see the clinic schedule for this week.
 It is not required, but you may pre-register by clicking the link below.
 You will be contacted with information about our upcoming vaccine clinics.